komalashrafsyed/aptpackagecreationinstructions/README.md

 </br>

-after the files are changed then go up level in folder heirarchy </br>
+<b>Step 4:</b> After the files are changed then go up level in folder heirarchy as shown below and run the following commands </br>

 $ cd ..</br>